flaviocopes/vuehandbook/04-vue-devtools/index.md

 ### Format components names

-You can choose to show components in camelCase or using dashes.
+You can choose to show components in camelCase or use dashes.

 ### Filter inspected data

-On the right panel you can type any word to filter the properties that don't match it.
+On the right panel, you can type any word to filter the properties that don't match it.

 ### Inspect DOM